-We refer to the consolidated financial statements: note 31 for subsequent events.
+We refer to the consolidated financial statements: note 31 for subsequent events and note 12 consequences of geopolitical and economic situation of the Group in the Directors' Report.

 The Board of Directors,

 M. Grabski D. Luksenburg

 M. Leininger J. Missaar